 In 2018, total expenses increased 13.63% over 2017.
-The increase was primarily due to the additional teachers required with the restored language for class size and composition limit, as well as increased enrolment.
+The increase was primarily due to the additional teachers required with the restored language for class size and composition limits, as well as increased enrolment.
 Instruction represents 79.7% of total expenses in 2018, up from 79.0% in 2017.
 Instruction costs increased by \$7.5 million in 2018 to \$58.96 million (2017 - \$51.48 million).
 This significant increase is primarily due to the increase in teachers for the restored language.
-A small portion of the increased cost is attributable to the increase to enrolment.
+A small portion of the increased cost is attributed to the increase to enrolment.
 A large portion of the cost increase for instruction was offset by a reduction in the average teacher salary, due to retirements and new teachers being hired at the start of the pay scale.
-As such, the salary and benefit component of costs are expected in increase exponentially as employee tenure increases.
+As such, the salary and benefit component of costs are expected to increase substantially as employee tenure increases.
 Funding from the Ministry currently considers average teacher salary; the grant rate per student was adjusted as the average teacher salary cost changes.

 The following chart shows the proportionate share of costs of total expenses for 2018 and 2017.
-The chart shows that instruction is now a greater proportion of total expenses, which is expected as a result of the restored language, and the reduction of class sizes.
+The chart shows that instruction is the greatest proportion of total expenses.